Teresa Albor in the Addictions Department

 King’s artist-in-residence programme supports opportunities for artists to work and collaborate with faculties across the university.
 The programme establishes artist residencies that inspire collaboration with students and staff across disciplines to embrace creativity and take risks, developing new thinking and creative outputs.

-During the 17/18 academic year, Cultural Programming at King’s is supporting five new residencies, three within Arts & Sciences and two in the Health Faculties, with a fourth residency within the Arts & Sciences receiving support directly from the Faculty of Natural & Mathematical Sciences.
+During the 17/18 academic year, the Culture Team at King’s is supporting five new residencies, three within Arts & Sciences and two in the Health Faculties, with a fourth residency within the Arts & Sciences receiving support directly from the Faculty of Natural & Mathematical Sciences.
 Outcomes from these six residencies will be showcased in the upcoming academic year and beyond, within the public facing programme across King’s.

 More information about the programme and artists-in-residence at King’s can be found on the King’s Artists webpage.